hpe-dev-incubator/hpe-dev-portal/content/blog/greenlake-platform-infrastructure-monitoring-with-apache-skywalking.md

 ![](/img/node_metrics.png "Node Metrics")

-### Step 2- Setup OTel (OpenTelemetry) collector
+### Step 2- Setup OpenTelemetry (OTel) collector

-OTel provides a set of standardized vendor-agnostic SDKs, APIs, and tools for ingesting, transforming, and sending data to an Observability back-end.
-We can install OTel collector in the same host, which exposes metrics, or we can create central VM/Bare metal instance to receive telemetry information from several infrastructure instances.
+OTel provides a set of standardized vendor-agnostic SDKs, APIs, and tools for ingesting, transforming, and sending data to an observability back-end.
+You can install OTel collector in the same host, which exposes metrics, or we can create central VM/Bare metal instance to receive telemetry information from several infrastructure instances.

 Install OTel collector.